 Figure 16.
-Part of the 3D city model in LoD 1 (block model generated from cadastre data)

-Figure 17.
-Part of the 3D city model in LoD 2 (roof model generated from the block model)

-8. CONCLUSION AND OUTLOOK

-With the Historic Peninsula project BIMTAS was able to build up a modern production environment with high-end technology and sophisticated personnel, which could efficiently perform static and mobile terrestrial laser scanning for scanning the entire area of the Historic Peninsula within 15 months.
-Especially, the requirements of the projects with respect to quality and deadlines for data delivery could drive the parameters for optimising the production in a way that always a technical solution was required to speed up the data acquisition.
-Thus, the change from static to mobile terrestrial laser scanning for data acquisition could speed up the scanning significantly.

-BIMTAS learned many lessons concerning project management and tuning of technology to manage the requirements, so that the company is able to run similar projects somewhere else.
-But the key for successful projects is still the highly educated and trained personnel staff, which learned their lessons by working for such a project as the Historic Peninsula and an efficient project planning.
+Part of the 3D city model in LoD 1 (block model generated from cadastre data) Figure 17.
+Part of the 3D city model in LoD 2 (roof model generated from the block model) 8.
+CONCLUSION AND OUTLOOK With the Historic Peninsula project BIMTAS was able to create a modern production environment with high-end technology and well-trained personnel, which could efficiently perform static and mobile terrestrial laser scanning for the entire area of the Historic Peninsula within 15 months, from which the dominating part has been scanned by the mobile system within three month.
+In particular, the requirements of the projects with respect to quality and deadlines for data delivery drove the parameters for optimising the production to ensure that a technical solution was always found for the requirement to speed up the data acquisition.
+Thus, the change from static to mobile terrestrial laser scanning for data acquisition significantly speeded up the scanning.
+BIMTAS learned many lessons concerning project management and tuning of technology to manage the requirements, so that the company is able to run similar projects elsewhere.
+However, the key for successful projects is still the highly educated and trained personnel, who learned their skills by working for such a project as the Historic Peninsula, and efficient project planning.